okjazim/Parking-Dect/README.md

 The system combines hardware interfacing and sensor data processing to provide a practical solution for automated parking management, utilizing the strengths of both the OX64 platform and the Raspberry Pi Pico 2 for enhanced control and flexibility.

 This setup is for demonstrating embedded system applications in real-world scenarios.

+## Features
+- Object detection using HC-SR04 ultrasonic sensor
+- Control and data processing on OX64 embedded platform
+- Peripheral integration with Raspberry Pi Pico 2
+- Simple wiring and hardware setup with jumper wires
+- Modular design for easy adaptation and extension

+## Hardware Components
+- OX64
+- Raspberry Pi Pico 2
+- HC-SR04 ultrasonic sensor
+- Jumper wires for connections
+- Bread Board
+- Power supply from Personal Computer

+## Software Components
+- Firmware for OX64 (OpenBouffalo)
+- Picoprobe for Pico
+- Build environment: Buildroot (version), toolchain details, etc.
+- WSL 2 (Windows Subsystem for Linux)
+- (not done)

+## Instructions
+1. Connect all the peripherals (Pico, Ox64,etc.) using jumper wires as per the wiring diagram in the docs folder.
+2. Flash the firmware for Pico.
+3. Build the firmware for OX64 using the provided setup folder.
+4. Flash the firmware onto a sd card on your PC.
+5. Insert the card on the OX64
+6. Power on the system and verify connections.
+(not done)

+## Usage
+in progress

+## Common Issues
+in progress

+## License
+in progress

+## Contribution
+in progress